Bridgerton: Music

-In the third season, covers include Gayle's, "abcdefu," by Vitula, BTS' "Dynamite," Sia's "Cheap Thrills," Billie Eilish's "Happier Than Ever," and Coldplay's "Yellow" by Vitamin String Quartet, Nick Jonas' "Jealous," by Shimmer, Taylor Swift's "Snow on the Beach" by Atwood Quartet, Pitbull's "Give Me Everything," Demi Lovato's "Confident", and Ellie Goulding's "Lights (Stripped Down)" by Archer Marsh, Ariana Grande's "POV" by Strings from Paris, Imagine Dragon's "Thunder" by Thomas Mercier, and Taylor Swift's "You Belong With Me" by Duomo.
+In the third season, covers include Gayle's "ABCDEFU" by Vitula, BTS' "Dynamite", Sia's "Cheap Thrills", Billie Eilish's "Happier Than Ever", and Coldplay's "Yellow" by Vitamin String Quartet, Nick Jonas' "Jealous", by Shimmer, Taylor Swift's "Snow on the Beach" by Atwood Quartet, Pitbull's "Give Me Everything", Demi Lovato's "Confident", and Ellie Goulding's "Lights (Stripped Down)" by Archer Marsh, Ariana Grande's "POV" by Strings from Paris, Imagine Dragons' "Thunder" by Thomas Mercier, and Taylor Swift's "You Belong with Me" by Duomo.

-During the part 1 premiere in New York City, Tori Kelly performed the first original Bridgerton song,"All I Want," which played over the credits in the eight episode.
+During the part 1 premiere in New York City, Tori Kelly performed the first original Bridgerton song, "All I Want", which played over the credits in the eighth episode.
 The cover of "Give Me Everything" went viral on social media.

 Release

 The eight episodes of the first season of Bridgerton began streaming on Netflix on December 25, 2020.
 The second season's eight episodes were released on March 25, 2022.
 The first part of the third season premiered on May 16, 2024, with the first four episodes, while the second part premiered on June 13, 2024, with the last four episodes.
-The fourth season will be again released in two parts, premiering on January 29 and February 26, 2026, respectively.
+The fourth season was again released in two parts, premiering on January 29 and February 26, 2026, respectively.

 Marketing

 A preview of a scene from season 2 aired during Netflix's September 2021 Tudum: Extended Talent Panel, which was followed by first look stills.
 On February 14, 2022, the first teaser trailer for the second season was released.
 A world premiere was held at Tate Modern on March 22, 2022, in London, England prior to the season's eight episodes being released.
 Due to a three-month commitment as the lead in the acclaimed West End play Cock, Jonathan Bailey had missed "press, talk shows, FYC events, and even the Met Gala" as part of the show's promotion.

-In December 2023, it was announced that the third season will be split into two parts.
-At a Valentine's Day Event on February 14, 2024, the season's episode titles, exclusive photos and a first look footage were released alongside a panel attended by Rhimes, Brownell, Quinn, and cast members: Coughlan, Newton, Rosheuvel, Andoh, Jessie, Thompson, and Imhangbe.
+In December 2023, it was announced that the third season would be split into two parts.
+At a Valentine's Day Event on February 14, 2024, the season's episode titles, exclusive photos and first look footage were released alongside a panel attended by Rhimes, Brownell, Quinn, and cast members: Coughlan, Newton, Rosheuvel, Andoh, Jessie, Thompson, and Imhangbe.
 The trailer for season 3 part 1 was released on April 11, 2024.
 A world premiere was held in New York City prior to the premiere of part 1 of Season 3.
-A world premiere was held in London's Leicester Square prior to the premier of part 2 of Season 3.
+A world premiere was held in London's Leicester Square prior to the premiere of part 2 of Season 3.